Animal Dreams

 The Weaver

-The spider actively building stages creativity, construction, and the patient building of something complex.
+The spider actively building stages creativity, construction, and patient building of something complex.
 Something is being woven in your life — a plan, a relationship, a system.
-The question is whether you're the weaver or watching the building happen.
+Are you the weaver or watching the building happen?

 The Trap